 Intellectual Developmental Disorder (Intellectual Disability)

-Intellectual Developmental Disorder, previously also known as Intellectual Disability, refers to below-average intellectual functioning and a lack of adaptive behavior skills.
-People with IDD (Intellectual Developmental Disorder) face problems in comprehending learning, logical thinking, cognitive capability, problem-solving, and skills needed for daily life.
-Intellectual Developmental Disorder (IDD) is a condition that impacts a person's several aspects and can range from mild to severe.
+Intellectual Developmental Disorder, formerly also known as Intellectual Disability, refers to below-average intellectual functioning and a lack of adaptive behavior skills.
+People with IDD (Intellectual Developmental Disorder) face challenges in learning, understanding, reasoning, problem-solving, and forming daily life skills.
+Intellectual Developmental Disorder (IDD) is a condition that affects multiple areas of a person's development and can range from mild to severe.

 Adaptive behavior refers to a person's ability to adapt and function effectively and independently in daily activities, including self-care, communication, social interactions, and academic skills.
-People with intellectual disability may face challenges in adaptive behavior in areas such as time management, hygiene, problem-solving, and social skills.
+People with intellectual disabilities may face challenges in adaptive behavior in areas such as time management, hygiene, problem-solving, and social skills [1].
 It can also occur alongside other conditions or syndromes such as Down syndrome, Fragile X syndrome, Rett syndrome, and Sanfilippo syndrome.
-Understanding IDD (Intellectual Developmental Disorder) is necessary for early management and supporting individuals with Intellectual Developmental Disorder.
+Understanding IDD (Intellectual Developmental Disorder) is essential for early management and supporting individuals with Intellectual Developmental Disorder.

-The symptoms of Intellectual Developmental Disorder (IDD) can vary but may involve in contexts mentioned.
+The symptoms of Intellectual Developmental Disorder (IDD) can vary, but may include the mentioned below.

-Challenges in Learning can be seen, such as struggles with academic skills, such as writing and reading.
+• Challenges in Learning can be experienced, such as struggles with academic skills, in writing, and in reading.

-Limited Motor Skills can exhibit difficulty with physical tasks or coordination.
+• Limited Motor Skills can manifest as difficulty with physical tasks or coordination.

-Genetic Conditions: Genetic conditions can play a role, like inherited disorders, such as Down syndrome, Fragile X syndrome, and Rett syndrome.
+Genetic Conditions: Genetic factors, such as Down syndrome, Fragile X syndrome, and Rett syndrome, can increase the risk of developing IDD.

-Prenatal Factors: Exposure to harmful substances during pregnancy, such as drugs, can be involved as risk factors.
+Prenatal Factors: Exposure to harmful substances during pregnancy, such as drugs, can increase the risk of developing IDD.

-Birth complications: Premature birth and low birth weight can also play a role in enhancing the risk of developing Intellectual Developmental Disorder.
+Birth complications: Premature birth and low birth weight may also play a role in increasing the risk of developing IDD.

-Environmental Factors: Factors such as exposure to toxins that can affect brain development can also be involved in increasing the risk of developing Intellectual Developmental Disorder.
+Environmental Factors: Factors such as exposure to toxins that affect brain development can increase the risk of developing IDD.

 Premature Birth: Infants born prematurely or with any complications may be at a higher risk of developing Intellectual Disability.